 Of course, low-income households pay federal excise taxes on their purchase of specific products, including cigarettes, alcohol, and gasoline.
 Low-income households also indirectly pay some corporate income tax, to the extent that corporations pass tax burdens back to workers’ wages.

 What share of low-income households owe federal income or payroll tax?

 In many cases, low-income households owe no income tax.
-That’s because, in 2015, a married couple with two children can exempt $28,600 from income using the standard deduction and personal and dependent exemptions.
-Generally, smaller amounts can be exempted from smaller households and larger amounts from larger households.
+That’s because they can deduct a standard deduction and personal exemptions from their taxable income.
+In 2017, a married couple with two children will be able to exempt $28,900 from income using the standard deduction ($12,700) and personal exemptions ($4,050 per person).

 Why do low-income households face negative average federal income tax rates?

-Together, the Tax Policy Center estimates that in 2015, the CTC and the EITC will provide tax-filing parents in the lowest income quintile an average refund of almost $4,000.
-The credits will benefit 88.3 percent of these households (figure 1).
+Together, the Tax Policy Center estimates that in 2017, the CTC and the EITC will provide tax-filing parents in the lowest income quintile an average refund of around $4,600.
+The credits will benefit 90.1 percent of these households (figure 1).

 How have effective tax rates for low-income households changed over time?

 Average tax rates for low-income households have changed markedly over the past quarter-century (see figure 2).
 Creation of the CTC and expansion of the EITC both lowered the effective individual income tax rate for these households from about 0.5 percent in the early 1980s to its negative value today.
 In contrast, the effective payroll tax rate for households in the lowest income quintile increased by more than half over the same period (setting aside the temporary payroll tax reduction in 2011 and 2012).
 The effective corporate income tax rate borne by low-income households has also fallen since 1979, while the effective excise tax rate rose slightly.